-- One or more texture files in the folder addons/2001/textures/spacecraft/Odyssey2001/Discovery/ (remember, what the Discovery subfolder is optional).
-Texture files are the common graphics file format jpg, png, tiff, dds, tga.
+- One or more texture files in the folder addons/2001/textures/spacecraft/Odyssey2001/Discovery/ (remember that the Discovery subfolder is optional).
+Texture files are in the common graphics file format jpg, png, tiff, dds, tga.
 The model can have no textures, but it must have materials.

-- One or more material library files with the extension *.sml (SpaceEngine Material Library), located in the default textures folder or in some optional inner subfolders.
+- One or more material library files with the extension *.sml (SpaceEngine Material Library), located in the default textures folder or in some optional inner subfolder.
 The library file contains a description of one or more materials used in the sm model.
-A material is a description of which textures are using with their paths, how they are using, brightness, color, and other parameters.
+A material is a description of which textures are being used, with their paths, how they are using brightness, color, and other parameters.

-- All sips built be player are saved in the script file called config/spacecraft.sc.
-For all ships, it saves the ship’s name, a path to its sss scheme file, its the coordinates, velocity and orbit.
+- All ships built by the player are saved in the script file called config/spacecraft.sc.
+For all ships, it saves the ship's name, a path to its sss scheme file, its coordinates, velocity and orbit.
 This file is automatically generated, it is not necessary to change it when importing new ships.

-First I will describe the format of the scheme file, it is needed for further understanding.
+First I will describe the format of the scheme file, as it is needed for further understanding.

 The ship scheme file - *.sss

-To add the Discovery ship, create and empty file with name DiscoveryShip.sss in the models folder addons/2001/models/spacecraft/Odyssey2001/Discovery/.
+To add the Discovery ship, create an empty file with name DiscoveryShip.sss in the models folder addons/2001/models/spacecraft/Odyssey2001/Discovery/.
 Open it in Notepad and type the code shown below.